willstall/impopsicles/README.md

-# Impopsicles - impossibly improbable popsicles.
+# Impopsicles - impossibly improbable popsicles

 ## The Idea
 The combination of crystals, popsicles, and impossible geometry.

 ## The Features and Algorithm

 ## The Technology

 ## About the Artist